iqbalk18/hometest/README.md

 # hometest
-This is a web application for managing users and generating reports using Java, Spring Boot, Vaadin, and JasperReports.
+This is a web application for managing users and generating reports using Java Spring Boot, Vaadin, and JasperReports.

 ## Features